 - Call an attorney

 Regardless of the results of the crash, as a driver, you need to make sure you are protected from being accused of causing the accident.
 In many instances, small vehicle drivers can be at fault.
 They may hide in a truck’s blind spot, come to a sudden stop in front of you or merge into your lane unsuspectingly.
-When this is the case, personal injury attorneys who often deal with truck accidents say, your injuries could take years to heal, which could leave you without work long-term.
+When this is the case, personal injury attorneys, who often deal with truck accidents, say your injuries could take years to heal, which could leave you without work long-term.
 It’s important you are compensated for those bills and lost wages, either from your insurance company or from the party at fault.
 If you detailed all information about the crash, and it was caused by defective parts or other engine malfunction, you may be able to claim negligence.
 But again, making sure you detail every aspect of the crash is crucial for you to prove this.
 The quicker you do this, the more accurate your reporting will be.

 How to deal with insurance companies?